Professional Development in the Science of Reading

 • LETRS Early Childhood (Lexia Learning)

-The following trainings are similar trainings for the purpose of meeting the professional development requirement for teachers of subject areas other than English language arts in grades 6-12 only.
+The following trainings are similar trainings for the purpose of meeting the requirement to complete the Department's Introduction to the Science of Reading professional development course for teachers of subject areas other than English language arts in grades 6-12 only.

 • Keys to Adolescent Literacy (Keys to Literacy)